Are you looking for test card numbers?

 You receive a response containing:

 It may take a while for Klarna to process the capture and create a test dispute.
-We'll send you a notification when we get a Request for Information from Klarna.
+We'll send you a webhook when we get a Request for Information from Klarna.

-3. Wait for the REQUEST_FOR_INFORMATION notification.
-This notification contains a pspReference, which is the unique identifier for the dispute.
+3. Wait for the REQUEST_FOR_INFORMATION webhook.
+This webhook contains a pspReference, which is the unique identifier for the dispute.

-4. When you get a notification, respond to a dispute by submitting your defense documents.
+4. When you receive the webhook, respond to a dispute by submitting your defense documents.

 Managing chargebacks